-December 5, 1979 ginning of Memorial Day is just com-pletely wrong.
+December 5, 1979

+CONGRESIONAL RECORD-HOUSE ginning of Memorial Day is just com- The HAIRMAN.
+The question is on pletely wrong.

 Mr. McCLORY.
-I thank the gentle-Mr. Solarz Mr. McCLORY.
-I thank the gentle- Oman from Illinois (Mr. McCLORY) to the committee amendment.
+I thank the gentle- man from Illinois (Mr. McClory).
+Mr. McCLORY.
+I thank the gentle- oman from Illinois (Mr. McClory) to the committee amendment.